Originally authored by Dick Brown

 Microservices is a hot topic in software development—when building new applications, we often hear the phrase: “…make sure it’s in a microservices architecture.”
-While microservices is a great choice in the right situation, it’s not the right choice for every situation.
-Whether building something to replace an application or breaking down an existing monolith, microservices can drive a ton of value, but the effort required to complete such a project is large and the timeline is long.
+While microservices are a great choice in the right situation, it’s not the right choice for every situation.
+Whether building something to replace an application or breaking down an existing monolith, microservices can drive a ton of value, but the effort required to complete such a project is large, and the timeline is long.
 Trying to build a distributed architecture may not always yield as large a return as the effort required if you’re not prepared.
-Therefore, let your microservice be born out of necessity, and not nicety.
-You can prepare your application, your teams, and your organization by looking at some of the key business considerations, before diving into the technical end.
-Evaluating your business-readiness will help you understand what it takes to be successful.
+Therefore, let your microservice be born out of necessity and not nicety.
+You can prepare your application, your teams, and your organization by looking at some of the key business considerations before diving into the technical end.
+Evaluating your microservices readiness will help you understand what it takes to be successful.

 How established is the business model?